 They tell their father, who does nothing.
 Worse, he tells them they should feel sorry for farmers, who are ‘up against it’.

 After that, nothing can be done.
 ‘You get used to it’.
 But Bootie would hide in the closet whenever she heard Diamond’s truck.

-The battle scene takes place off-stage, but the detail of the tobacco juice running out is a resonant detail and pretty much all we need of the moment of execution.
+The big struggle scene takes place off-stage, but the detail of the tobacco juice running out is a resonant detail and pretty much all we need of the moment of execution.

 In middle age, Mason knows that he and his sister played out the grisly scene with molasses as a way of coming to terms with everything that had happened regarding Diamond.